Over 65 million Americans have Medicare, with nearly half choosing Medicare Advantage.

 Like Part C plans, these plans can vary widely depending on which company you purchase from.
 Not all plans cover the same medications, and costs can vary depending on which region you are in.

-A total of 46.5 million people have a Medicare prescription drug plan.
 These plans are available to those who have Original Medicare, or those who have Medicare Advantage plans that don’t provide prescription drug coverage.

 What about Medigap plans?